 - If a student makes changes to their schedule, they should confirm that the appropriate changes have been made by reviewing their course registration.

 - Students should always attempt to add a course before trying to drop one.

 What do I do if I am having problems with my registration?

-- If you experience problems with registering and need assistance, students attending the St. John's campus can contact the Office of the Registrar at 709 864 4445 or email firstname.lastname@example.org.
-Students attending Grenfell Campus should contact the Office of the Registrar at 709 637 6298 or (toll-free) 1 866 381 7022 or email firstname.lastname@example.org.
+- Students attending Grenfell Campus can contact the Office of the Registrar at 709 637 6298 or (toll-free) 1 866 381 7022 or email firstname.lastname@example.org.

-Where can I find additional information?
+Where can students find additional information?

 - Instructions are included in the Undergraduate Registration Procedures which will be available online by the end of June at www.mun.ca/regoff/registration.

 - The Establishing Student Relationships Program will be in contact with students before registration either by email or telephone, to offer assistance.